-41°F to 140°F (5°C to 60°C) drive case temperature range with a maximum temperature gradient of 36°F (20°C) per hour.
+41°F to 140°F (5°C to 60°C) temperature range with a maximum temperature gradient of 36°F (20°C) per hour as reported by the drive.

-The maximum allowable drive case temperature is 140°F (60°C).
+The maximum allowable drive reported temperature is 140°F (60°C).

 Air flow may be required to achieve consistent nominal case temperature values (see Section 3.4).
 To confirm that the required cooling is provided for the electronics and HDA, place the drive in its final mechanical configuration, and perform random write/read operations.
 After the temperatures stabilize, measure the case temperature of the drive.
-See Figure 2 for HDA temperature checkpoint.